LunaTTvBot/LunaBot/README.md

 # LunaBot

-LunaBot is a all-in-one solution to manage your [Twitch stream](https://twitch.tv).
+LunaBot (intern named iBot) is a all-in-one solution to manage your [Twitch stream](https://twitch.tv).

 ### Index
   1. Overview